dukeofdisaster/elastic-gauntlet/readme.md

 2. ```TRAINING FROM A THIRD PARTY PROVIDER```

-While these certainly have their place, they often lack additional in depth operational know-how / savvy or they are slightly out of touch.
+While these certainly have their place, they often lack additional in depth operational know-how / savvy that can only be obtained from the depths of log despair.

-TL;DR there is no perfect solution but this repo was created to give an incoming operator additional practical hands-on skill.

 ## TODO
 1. Cron Scripts
     1. syslog: take filename and target ip/port for i in file send syslogish message to host
     1. NDJSON: take filename and target path, generate json log
-    1. XML: take file name and target prefix; generate xml logs ```prefix-<epoch>.xml```
-        1. Requires simulation of time stamp; probably easiest to do in py

 ## Operating Systems
 LINUX LINUX LINUX LINUX LINUX.